Have a Question About the BreachLock Cloud Platform? Enter it below.

-This is one of the most common methods used by the attackers while exploiting web applications.
+This is one of the most common methods used by attackers while exploiting web applications.
 The penetration testers perform SQL injection attacks on all the components of your web application.

-Just like SQL injection, cross-site scripting, or XSS, is another common method employed by the attackers to launch attacks on an organization’s web application.
+Just like SQL injection, cross-site scripting, or XSS, is another common method employed by attackers to launch attacks on an organization’s web application.
 The penetration testers check whether security mechanisms implemented to prevent an XSS attack are working correctly or not.

 Once a user logs out of your web application, his user session must be terminated.
-Moreover, a user must be allocated minimum user access privilege possible – nothing less, nothing more.
+Moreover, a user must be allocated the minimum user access privilege possible – nothing less, nothing more.
 Valid sessions may be hijacked by the attackers, which allows them to view all the information that a user is allowed to.

 The penetration testers analyze whether your web application is safe against brute force attacks or not.
-A brute force attack is a trial and error method which is used by the attackers to break through your encryption method or find the correct credentials to your web application.
+A brute force attack is a trial and error method that is used by the attackers to break through your encryption method or find the correct credentials to your web application.

 By launching DoS attacks on your web application, the attackers send a large number of requests to your web application.
 A DoS attack not only prevents genuine users from accessing your web application but also leads to downtime.
 However, using appropriate mitigation tools can significantly minimize the threat.